 Swarthmore College Moodle Course Dashboard

 ITS automatically imports all your courses using information from the Registrar’s Office.
-When you log into Swarthmore Moodle you will see all the courses available to you.
+When you log into Moodle you will see all the courses available to you.

 Course Overview